Ruwan0127/Self_Learning/Webgoat.md

 - Learned about SQL injection vulnerabilities.
 - Experimented with different SQL commands.

+## To do
-## Day 3: Cross-Site Scripting (XSS)
+  ### Cross-Site Scripting (XSS)
-- Completed XSS challenge.
+  - Complete XSS challenge.
-- Observed how malicious scripts can run in browsers.
+  - Observe how malicious scripts can run in browsers.
-- Tested with different payloads.
+  - Test with different payloads.

-## Day 4: CSRF Attacks
+  ### CSRF Attacks
-- Worked through the CSRF module.
+  - Work through the CSRF module.
-- Learned how attackers exploit vulnerabilities in web applications.
+  - Learn how attackers exploit vulnerabilities in web applications.
-- Examined examples of how to protect against CSRF.
+  - Examine examples of how to protect against CSRF.